zouantchaw/cadence-contract-audit-checklist/README.md

 ### Storage Slots

  - [ ] Are you linking to a generic path?
-Is so, DON'T!
+If so, DON'T!
  - [ ] Are you using generic names for contracts?
 If so, DON'T!

 ### Linking